Facilitation

 Participatory Facilitation

 Shared leadership refers to participation, the various mechanisms people use to express their opinions and exert influence on social decision-making.
 Genuine participation takes place through partnership, in which a negotiation process is used to distribute power between facilitators and the people learning (in a civic engagement, this occurs between citizens and power holders).
 In this process, decision-making is shared.
+For example,

 • You wouldn’t just propose two alternatives, but would ask open-ended questions about what participants want to learn.